MCT-master/mct-master.github.io/_posts/2019-10-10-Portal-Flowchart.md

 # LoLa and Midas

-Furthermore, to able to fully understand our technical system, I felt it necessary to make another chart soley focusing on the relationship between the Midas mixer and the LoLa PC with the RME soundcard.
-The routing and interplay between these two machines is often the source of trouble in the portal, and is therefore in need of further elaboration.
+Furthermore, to able to fully understand our technical system, we felt it necessary to make another chart soley focusing on the relationship between the Midas mixer and the LoLa PC with the RME soundcard.
+The routing and interplay between these two machines is often the main source of trouble in the portal, and is therefore in need of further elaboration.
 Eventually, (we hope and pray) we might have a system that begins with a routing system from an overhead mic directly to LoLa or Zoom, and use a breakout cable to pass Oslo inputs through the Midas mixer when we need it.
 Having a well-funtioning setup with as few wires, sliders, or settings to configure is the current dream for Gaute at least.

 ![LoLa and Midas Flowchart](/assets/img/group-c/Midas-lola-flowchart.jpg)